Cato the Younger: Quaestorship (64 BC)

-Cato was assigned to the state treasury (the aerarium) in Rome as one of the urban quaestors.
+Cato was assigned to the state treasury (the aerarium, literally 'place for bronze') in Rome as one of the urban quaestors.
 The complexity of Roman financial law and the treasury's record-keeping had caused the relatively junior Roman aristocrats to delegate much of the work to the treasury staff, resulting in widespread corruption.
-Cato started his term by prosecuting a number of the clerks and firing a number of others; even after one was acquitted after intervention from one of the censors, Cato refused to rehire him.
+Cato started his term by prosecuting and sacking a number of the clerks; even after one clerk was acquitted after intervention from one of the censors, Cato refused to rehire him.

 He also started the process of collecting on long-standing state debts and made prompt payments to state creditors.
 In doing so, he cooperated with Julius Caesar, who had then just completed a term as curule aedile and was acting as a prosecutor in court, in challenging the legal immunity and payments given to men who had received bounties for killings during the Sullan proscriptions.
 He also changed procedures to ensure that the treasury archives rejected fraudulent documents.

 On his last day in the aerarium, Plutarch reports that he discovered that his old friend and colleague in the urban quaestorship, Marcus Claudius Marcellus, was entering fraudulent records; Cato apparently stormed back to erase them before the end of his term.
 He also spent an enormous amount of money – some five talents, about four per cent of his inheritance – to make copies of all the treasury archives from Sulla to his own day so that he could keep them on hand.

 Cato gained an exemplary reputation for honesty in administering the aerarium.
 According to Plutarch's biography, he "taught men that a city can be rich without treating its citizens unjustly" and "brought the quaestorship into greater esteem than the senate, so that everybody thought and said that Cato had given the quaestorship the dignity of the consulship".